These are some of the signs that you might see in someone with early stage dementia.

 – Person living with dementia

-To speak to a dementia specialist Admiral Nurse about early stage dementia or any other aspect of dementia, please call our free Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm) or email email@example.com.
+To speak to a dementia specialist Admiral Nurse about early stage dementia or any other aspect of dementia, please call our free Dementia Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm), email firstname.lastname@example.org or book a telephone or video call with an Admiral Nurse in our virtual clinics.